Engagement ring insurance costs

 FAQ

-How is the value of my engagement ring determined for insurance purposes?
+How is the value of my engagement ring determined for insurance?

-The value is determined by the purchase receipt or a current appraisal from a certified jeweller.
-This document serves as the basis for setting the insurance sum and is used to calculate compensation in the event of a claim.
+The value is determined by the purchase receipt or a current valuation from a certified jeweller.
+This document serves as the basis for setting the sum insured and is used to calculate the compensation in the event of a claim.

 What is the difference between replacement cost compensation and actual cash value compensation?

-Replacement cost means that the insurance pays the amount necessary to buy a new, equivalent ring.
-Actual cash value would only cover the current value, taking age and wear into account; in jewelry insurance, replacement cost is the standard.
+New-for-old compensation means that the insurer pays the amount required to purchase a new, equivalent ring.
+Current value compensation would only reimburse the current value, taking age and wear and tear into account; in jewellery insurance, new-for-old compensation is the standard.

 Is the insurance coverage also valid abroad?

-A specialised jewellery insurance typically includes worldwide protection as standard.
-With a household insurance policy, coverage outside the home (external insurance) is often limited in time and to a specific sum.
+With a specialised jewellery insurance policy, worldwide cover is usually standard.
+With contents insurance, cover outside the home (outside-home cover) is often limited in time and to a specific sum.

 What happens when the stolen ring is found again?

-If the ring reappears after the compensation payment has been made by the insurance, you usually have a choice: You can keep the ring and repay the compensation or leave the ring with the insurance.
+If the ring reappears after the insurance payout, you will usually have a choice: you can keep the ring and repay the compensation, or hand the ring over to the insurance company.

-Yes, agreeing on an excess in the event of a claim can noticeably reduce the annual insurance premium.
-An excess of, for example, 250 euros can lower the costs by 15 to 25 percent.
+Yes, agreeing to a deductible in the event of a claim can noticeably reduce the annual insurance premium.
+A deductible of, for example, 250 euros can reduce costs by 15 to 25 per cent.

-Does the insurance cover damages to the ring, such as a cracked stone?
+Does the insurance also cover damage to the ring, for example a chipped stone?

-A household insurance policy generally does not cover such damages.
-However, a specialized jewellery insurance with all-risk cover also provides compensation for accidental damages, such as the loss of a stone or a broken ring.
+Contents insurance usually does not cover such damage.
+A specialised jewellery insurance policy with all-risk cover, however, also provides cover for accidental damage, such as the loss of a stone or a breakage of the ring.

 Subscribe to our newsletter